GSM-Godwin/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Display the last ten lines of '/etc/passwd'
+Display the first 10 lines of '/etc/passwd'